 There are many factors that contribute to both the quality and the price of a thermal imager.
-Here I’m going to talk about several models of handheld heat detector cameras.
+Here I’m going to talk about several models of handheld thermal heat vision cameras.
 The more expensive they are, the better features they have.

 FLIR One Pro